-The controller starts to write over the oldest data as soon the memory of the data logging module is full after approximately eight days.
+The controller starts to write over the oldest data as soon the memory of the data logging module or integrated historical data memory is full.
 The current memory capacity of the data logging module can be read in the extended operating level under Info 2 as the second value in the sequence (range of values: 0 to 6035).
 Directly after inserting the data logging module, data can be first read after the first scanning cycle has been performed.

-The data logging viewer software allows the data to be viewed in graph format.
-The USB-Converter 3 (order no. 1400-9377) is required to connect the data logging module to a computer.
-The data logging viewer software is supplied with the USB-Converter 3.
+The data log viewer software allows the data to be viewed in graph format.
+The USB converter 3 (order no. 1400-9377) is required to connect the data logging module to a computer.
+The data log viewer software is supplied with the USB converter 3.